Sobeston/zig.guide/chapter-2.md

 title: "Chapter 2 - Standard Patterns"
 weight: 3
 date: 2021-01-20 11:06:00
-description: "Chapter 2 - This section of the tutorial will cover the zig programming language's standard library in detail."
+description: "Chapter 2 - This section of the tutorial will cover the Zig programming language's standard library in detail."
 ---

 Automatically generated standard library documentation can be found [here](https://ziglang.org/documentation/master/std/).
 Installing [ZLS](https://github.com/zigtools/zls/) may also help you explore the standard library, which provides completions for it.

 # Allocators

-The zig standard library provides a pattern for allocating memory, which allows the programmer to choose exactly how memory allocations are done within the standard library - no allocations happen behind your back in the standard library.
+The Zig standard library provides a pattern for allocating memory, which allows the programmer to choose exactly how memory allocations are done within the standard library - no allocations happen behind your back in the standard library.

 The most basic allocator is `std.heap.page_allocator`.
 Whenever this allocator makes an allocation it will ask your OS for an entire page of memory, which may be multiple kilobytes of memory even if only a single byte is used.
 As asking the OS for memory requires a system call this is also extremely inefficient for speed.

 Here, we allocate 100 bytes as a `[]u8`.
-Notice how defer is used in conjunction with a free - this is a common pattern for memory management in zig.
+Notice how defer is used in conjunction with a free - this is a common pattern for memory management in Zig.

 ```zig
 const std = @import("std");